replane-dev/replane-javascript/README.md

 ### `client.watchConfigValue(name, overrides?)`

-Creates a lightweight watcher that refreshes the config value in the background (every 60 seconds).
-Useful for long‑lived processes wanting near‑real‑time updates without manually refetching.
+Creates a lightweight watcher that receives realtime updates for the config value via Server-Sent Events (SSE).
+Useful for long‑lived processes wanting instant updates without manually refetching.

 Returns a promise resolving to an object: `{ get(): T, close(): void }`.

 - `get()` – returns the most recent value.
-- `close()` – stops the periodic refresh for just this watcher.
+- `close()` – stops watching for updates.
 Further calls to `get()` after `close()` throw.

 Notes:

 - The initial fetch must succeed (it will throw on errors).
-- Subsequent periodic refreshes update the stored value on success.
+- Subsequent updates are pushed from the server in realtime via SSE.

 #### Watcher lifecycle